Mid-range beaming and narrowing

 This approach will also extend low-frequency control and loading as far as possible but is only applicable in this special case.

-If the baffle is too wide, the midrange narrowing shifts to an unwanted lower frequency.
+If the baffle is too wide, the midrange narrowing shifts to a lower frequency.

 Conclusion